A. The temple of God.

 1. (1) John is instructed to measure the temple, the altar and its worshippers.

 a.
 A reed like a measuring rod: In Ezekiel 40-43, there is an extended passage where a temple is measured.
 The temple in Ezekiel is best understood as the temple of the millennial earth and the temple of Revelation 11 seems to be before the temple of Ezekiel.
-Yet there are similarities; the temple in Ezekiel is also measured extensively, including the outer courts (Ezekiel 40:17-19).
+Yet there are similarities; the temple in Ezekiel is also measured extensively (Ezekiel 40:17-19).

 i.
 There are a few other Biblical examples of measuring.
 In Zechariah chapter 2, a man measured Jerusalem, a scene that evidently showed God’s coming judgment on the city.
 In Revelation chapter 21, the New Jerusalem is measured.

 b.
 Rise and measure the temple of God: Sometimes in the Old Testament, the idea of measuring communicates ownership, protection, and preservation.
 When Habakkuk prophesied, He stood and measured the earth (Habakkuk 3:6), the idea was that the Lord owned the earth and could do with it as He pleased.
 When this temple is measured, it shows that God knows its every dimension, and He is in charge.

 i.
 God is in charge.
 This is one of the glorious, mighty themes of the Book of Revelation.
 Revelation 11:17 again uses the title Almighty for God.
 The Greek word for Almighty is pantokrater, and it describes “the one who has his hand on everything.”
 Nine out of the ten times this word is used in the New Testament, it is used in Revelation.
 This temple will be the scene of great horror and great glory, but God is in charge, working through both the good and bad actions of man.